Personal Epistemologies as Barriers and Facilitators to Learning by Science and Engineering Undergraduate Students

 In relying solely on lecturing in science courses or using some techniques, such as group activities as a bag of tricks “for enhanced teaching”, faculty members do not promote a holistic approach to science learning, thus preventing students from experiencing science as an important human intellectual adventure.
 The discrepancy between the personal epistemologies the students bring to their undergraduate science courses and scientific epistemologies that they need in order to succeed in science courses is one of the major problems in undergraduate science teaching.
 Therefore understanding students’ epistemologies and helping them move along the novice-expert scientific epistemology continuum is an important element in improving undergraduate science learning.
 Ideally, we want to create a learning environment in which students can not only succeed in undergraduate science courses, but also develop critical thinking and other transferrable skills vital for participation in a modern society.

 Pilot studies were conducted in 2010-2011 at two Canadian Universities (Concordia and Langara).
 Some aspects of this work were presented as a paper titled Understanding the Nature of Science and Nonscientific Modes of Thinking in Gateway Science Courses at the 2012 Annual NARST (National Association for Research in Science Teaching) International Conference.
 There was also a presentation at the World Conference on Physics Education in July 2012 in Istanbul, Turkey.
-We are presenting more aspects of this work this Spring at the 2013 Annual NARST International Conference Abstract NARST 2013 and also at the Sixth Conference of MIT’s Learning Networks Consortium (LINC) LINC June 2013 (Sources of knowledge)
+We presented additional aspects of this work at the 2013 Annual NARST International Conference Abstract NARST 2013 and also at the Sixth Conference of MIT’s Learning Networks Consortium (LINC) LINC June 2013 (Sources of knowledge) .
+The final report is being presented at the 2014 Annual NARST International.

 In 2011-2012 we began the actual study at Concordia University (Montreal) and Langara College (Vancouver).
 Three rubrics (REFLECTIVE WRITING RUBRIC, CRITIQUE EXERCISE RUBRIC, INTERVIEW RUBRIC ) were produced in order to evaluate the reflective writng products, the critiques and the pre and post interviews with each partipant.
 Presently, we are at the prelimineray data analysis stages of the writing products.
 This ongoing process involves all our international members.